Behind the scenes of the messy, beautiful, and complex world of nutrition science

 Dr. Felice Jacka is a Professor at Deakin University, Director of the Food and Mood Centre, and Founder and President of the International Society for Nutritional Psychiatry Research.

-In the past few years she led breakthrough studies of how changing what people with depression ate (so you see, this study was an experiment, not an observation) and the effect that had on their moods.
-Not only was this a clinical trial, but was done on people with depression (not healthy people, so the results can apply to people with depression).
+In the past few years, she led breakthrough studies of how changing what people with depression ate (so you see, this study was an experiment, not an observation because people made a change) and the effect that had on their moods.
+Not only was this a clinical trial, but was done on people with depression (as opposed to healthy people—this means the results can apply to people with depression).

-Dr. Jacka’s randomized, controlled clinical trials split people into two groups.
-One group received seven nutritional consultations about the “ModiMedDiet,” while the other group got seven “social support” sessions (a person to talk to and hang out with).
+Dr. Jacka’s randomized, controlled clinical trial (the SMILES trial: “Supporting the Modification of lifestyle In Lowered Emotional States”) split people into two groups.
+One group received seven nutritional consultations about the “ModiMedDiet,” while the other group got seven social support or “befriending” sessions instead (a person to talk to and hang out with).

 Conclusions: The improved diet helped with depression symptoms.
 In fact, 32 percent of the group who had dietary counselling felt better, versus just 8 percent of those who got the social support.